turingschool/front-end-curriculum/lessons/module-1/js-4.md

 Let's talk about what's going on here:

-- A function called Restaurant is a template for creating new objects that represent restaurants
+- A function called `Restaurant` is a template for creating new objects that represent individual "instances" of restaurants
-- The function has three parameters
+- The function has three parameters (`name`, `tables`, `reservations`)
 - Each parameter sets the _value_ of a _property_ in the object
 - Each object created will utilize the same method for checking availability
 - The ```this``` keyword is used instead of the object name to indicate that the property or method belongs to the object that THIS function creates
 - Different from an object literal, each statement in a constructor object ends in a semicolon instead of a comma
 - Constructor functions begin w/ capital letters, unlike our other functions which tend toward beginning w/ lowercase.
 Why?
 The hope is to remind developers to use the keyword new with this function.
 Will it still work if you don't use capitals?
 YES.

-## Oh jeeze...```this``` again
+## Revisiting ```this```
 The keyword ```this``` is commonly used inside functions and objects.
 It always refers to one object, usually the object in which the function operates.
 In our Restaurant constructor function, ```this``` refers to the restaurant object created when the function runs.
 Let's look at this real quick with an abbreviated version of our Restaurant constructor:

 ```javascript